NefariousTechSupport/igRewrite8/Docs/FileFormats/igObjectDirectory/IGZ.md

 1011 0000 (the 0 is padding since there's 8 bits in a byte)
 ```

-now, the least significant bits are read, and then the most significant 4 bits, so it should be stored as such
+now, the least significant bits are read, and then the most significant 4 bits, so it should
+be stored as such.

 ```
 0011 0001